itsaleplets/itsaleplets/README.md

 ### Hi there 👋 It's nice to have you here 😄

-- 🔭 About me: I'm corrently studying at Trybe to become a full stack web developer 🔭
+- 🔭 About me: I'm currently studying at Trybe to become a full stack web developer 🔭

   🌱So far I've only done a few HTML/CSS, JS, React.js (Redux and ContextAPI), TDD projects.
     You'll be able to find them all here soon, as I'm currently building my portfolio.🌱